8 Essential Tips for First-Time Landlords

 4. Do your homework (check references)

 A reference check will help you determine if a prospective tenant is reliable—and save you headaches later on.
-“For a thorough screening, ask for references from a past landlord and from an employer,” says Jonathan.
+“For a thorough screening, ask for references from a previous landlord and income verification from an employer,” says Jonathan.
 “Can the previous landlord confirm regular rent payments?
 Can the employer verify their salary?”

 5. Require tenant insurance